Al B. Sure!

 Albert Joseph Brown III (born June 4, 1968), known professionally as Al B. Sure!, is an American singer, songwriter, record producer, radio host and former record executive.
 He was born in Boston and raised in Mount Vernon, New York.
-During the late 1980s and early 1990s, Brown was one of new jack swing's most popular romantic singers, songwriters and record producers.
+During the late 1980s and early 1990s, Brown was one of new jack swing's most popular performers.

 Early life and music career

-Brown is the son of Albert Joseph Brown II, a nuclear medical technician, and Cassandra Brown, an accountant.
+Brown is the son of Albert Joseph Brown II, a nuclear medicine technologist, and Cassandra Brown, an accountant.
 Brown was a star football quarterback at Mount Vernon High School in New York, who rejected an athletic scholarship to the University of Iowa to pursue a music career.
 In 1987, Quincy Jones selected Brown as the first winner of the Sony Innovators Talent Search.
 He went on to work with Jones on several projects, most notably the platinum 1990 single "The Secret Garden (Sweet Seduction Suite)" from Jones' double-platinum-certified album Back on the Block.
 On this recording, Brown was one of a quartet with Barry White, El DeBarge, and James Ingram.

 Brown's 1988 debut album In Effect Mode sold more than three million copies, topping the Billboard R&B chart for seven straight weeks.
-It included the single "Nite and Day," which topped the R&B chart and reached No. 7 on the Billboard Hot 100, and "Off on Your Own (Girl)", which also top the R&B chart.
+It included the single "Nite and Day", which topped the R&B chart and reached No. 7 on the Billboard Hot 100, and "Off on Your Own (Girl)", which also topped the R&B chart.
 He received numerous Grammy and American Music Award (AMA) nominations, and won an AMA for Best New R&B Artist.
 He also received several Soul Train Award nominations, and won the award for Best New Artist.
 Brown also won several New York Music Awards.
-In addition, his 1–900 phone line was third in generating revenue, following those for New Kids on the Block and Run-D.M.C.
+In addition, his 1-900 phone line was third in generating revenue, following those for New Kids on the Block and Run-D.M.C.

-As a writer and producer, Brown introduced to the music industry such multi-platinum acts as Jodeci and teen R&B performer Tevin Campbell (who was also one of Prince's and Quincy Jones' former protégés), as well as Faith Evans, Dave Hollister, Case and Usher.
+As a writer and producer, Brown helped introduce to the music industry such multi-platinum acts as Jodeci and teen R&B performer Tevin Campbell (who was also one of Prince's and Quincy Jones' former protégés), as well as Faith Evans, Dave Hollister, Case.

 In 2009, Brown signed with Hidden Beach Recordings.
 His first single for the label, "I Love It (Papi Aye, Aye, Aye)," entered the Radio & Records Urban AC chart at No. 33.
 The album Honey, I'm Home was released on June 23, 2009.